 Attend our SCE Boot Camp

-Representatives from the Writing Center, Miller Library, and the Office of Academic Skills will be on hand for consultations and group workshops.
+Representatives from the Writing Center, Miller Library, and the Office of Academic Skills will also be on hand for individual consultations and group workshops.
 We’ll even provide lunch!

 Make a weekly appointment with one of our peer consultants

 To see just how helpful a meeting at the Writing Center can be, check out these testimonials from some of our peer consultants and SCE writers: